vblagoje/auto-pr-writer/README.md

 ![Docker Pulls](https://img.shields.io/docker/pulls/vblagoje/auto-pr-writer)

 ## Description
 Auto PR Writer is a GitHub Action designed to automatically generate pull request descriptions using Large Language Models (LLMs).
-By default, it utilizes OpenAI's models, but it also supports integration with a variety of other LLM providers such as fireworks.ai, together.xyz, anyscale, octoai, etc., allowing users to select their preferred provider to best suit their needs.
+By default, it utilizes OpenAI's models, but it also supports integration with a variety of other LLM providers such as fireworks.ai, together.xyz, anyscale, octoai, etc., allowing users to select their preferred provider and LLMs to best suit their needs.
 This action can be customized with system and user-provided prompts to tailor the PR description generation.

 ![Auto PR  Demo](https://raw.githubusercontent.com/vblagoje/various/main/auto-pr-writer-optimize.gif)